 Bullying UK offers useful information and advice for children, parents and teachers.
 If you need help or confidential advice, visit the Bullying UK website.

-Refuge can help women and children who are victims of domestic violence.
-Refuge operate the 24 hour National Domestic Violence Helpline on Freephone 0808 2000 247.
+Refuge works to help victims overcome many different forms of violence and abuse.
+In partnership with Women's Aid, Refuge operate the 24 hour National Domestic Violence Helpline on Freephone 0808 2000 247.